scitokens/nginx-scitokens/README.md

 You may run certbot directly from docker with the following command.
 You will need to replace the `email` and the domain (`-d` option).
 The domain should be the public hostname of the server that will be running this service.

-    sudo docker run -v `pwd`/certs:/etc/letsencrypt --net=host --rm certbot/certbot certonly --standalone --email <email> -d <domain> --agree-tos
+    sudo docker run --privileged -v `pwd`/certs:/etc/letsencrypt --net=host --rm certbot/certbot certonly --standalone --email <email> -d <domain> --agree-tos

 After you run this command, it should report success and your certificates will be located in the `certs` directory.
-To renew the certificate, run the command:
+To renew the certificate later, run the command:

     sudo docker run -v `pwd`/certs:/etc/letsencrypt --net=host --rm certbot/certbot renew --standalone --email <email> -d <domain> --agree-tos